mercmobily/simpledblayer/README.md

 Which means `name startsWith 'to' AND ( age > 30 OR age < 10 )`.

-# **DOCUMENTATION UPDATE STOPS HERE.
-ANYTHING FOLLOWING THIS LINE IS 100% OUT OF DATE.**

 # Automatic loading of children (joins)

-SimpleDbLayer does _not_ support complex joins.
-However, you can define how data will be preloaded whenever you fetch a record.
-Note that, for speed, databases like MongoDb will actually pre-cache results for speed.
+It is common, in application, to need to load a user's information as well as all several pieces of information related to him or her: all email addresses, all phone numbers, etc.

+While SimpleDbLayer doesn't suppose joining of tables at query time, it does support joining of tables ad _table definition_ time.
+This means that you can define how two tables are related before hand.

+The main aim of this mechanism is to allow pre-caching of data whenever possible.
+So, if you have a table `people` and a table `emails`, and they are have a 1:n relationship (that is, the `emails` table contains a `personId` field which will make each record related to a specific person), every time you load a record from `people` you will also automatically load all of his or her email addresses.
+DB-specific functions will do their best to pre-cache results.
+This means that, if you are using MongoDB, you can fetch a person's record as well as _any_ information associated with it (email addresses, addresses, phone numbers, etc.) **in a single read**.

 ## Define nested layers

 You can now define a layer as "child" of another one:

-    var people = new DbLayer( 'people', {
+    var people = new DbLayer({

+      table: 'people',

       schema: new SimpleSchema({
-        id: { type: 'id' },
+        id     : { type: 'id' },
-        name: { type: 'string', required: true },
+        name   : { type: 'string', required: true },
-        surname: { type: 'string', searchable: true },
-        age: { type: 'number', searchable: true },
+        surname: { type: 'string', searchable: true }, age    : { type: 'number', searchable: true },
       }),

       idProperty: 'id',